Methods of Abortion

 Suction Aspiration (surgical aspiration, vacuum abortion, suction dilation and curettage (D&C)

-Suction aspiration was the method used for approximately 90% of all abortions reported in Canada in 2004,4 and is generally used between six and 14 weeks of pregnancy.
+Suction aspiration was the method used for approximately 90% of all abortions reported in Canada,4 and is generally used between six and 14 weeks of pregnancy.

 Suction curettage can be done under general anesthetic, but is usually done in a clinic with local anesthetic injected into the cervix to control pain.
 The cervix is forced open with a compressed seaweed preparation called laminaria that swells as moisture is absorbed, or a series of rigid rods.
 Sometimes the prostaglandin Misoprostol is used to soften the cervix and make it easier to dilate.